Code-Institute-Submissions/unreal-estate-second-milestone-project/README.md

 - In your local IDE open Git Bash.
 - Change the working directory to the location where you want the cloned directory to be made.
 - Type git clone, and paste the URL you copied from the Clone or download section.
-- Press Enter to creat your local clone.
+- Press Enter to create your local clone.

 ## Technologies Used